Bottled Water – The Nation’s healthiest packaged beverage is officially America’s favorite

 Bottled water has become consumers’ No. 1 drink for many reasons, says Joe Doss, IBWA president and CEO.
 “Research and polling indicate people are continuing to make the switch from other packaged drinks to bottled water.
 Some of these reasons include:

-- Bottled water is a healthy packaged drink choice.
+- Bottled water is a healthy packaged water choice.